ngrx/platform/projects/ngrx.io/content/guide/store/recipes/injecting.md

 ## Injecting Feature Config

-To inject the feature store configuration into your module, use should an `InjectionToken` and a `Provider` to register the feature config object through dependency injection.
+To inject the feature store configuration into your module, use an `InjectionToken` and a `Provider` to register the feature config object through dependency injection.

 <code-example header="feature.module.ts">
 import { NgModule, InjectionToken } from '@angular/core';